The Spring Goddess celebrates the turning of the wheel of the year as the death and decay of winter gives way to a time of renewal and rebirth.

-Olwen (Celtic) Goddess of sunlight she reappeared every Spring, leaving behind her a trail of white cloverwhere ever she walked.
+Olwen (Celtic) Goddess of sunlight she reappeared every Spring, leaving behind her a trail of white clover wherever she walked.

-(Greek) Her mother Demeter mourned her daughter as left for the underworld each Autumn causing the land to become cold and barren.
-When she returned in the Spring the happy Demeter would bestow the land with growth and abundance.
+Persephone (Greek) Her mother Demeter mourned her daughter when she returned to the underworld each Autumn causing the land to become cold and barren.
+When Persephone returned in the Spring the happy Demeter would bestow the land with growth and abundance.

 Prosepina (Roman) She was the Roman counterpart to Persephone and daughter of the grain Goddess Ceres.